FREQUENTLY ASKED QUESTIONS

 A. Currently there is no funding incentive for hospitals to pursue and trauma center status.
 LERN recognizes the need for some type of stable funding support for hospitals that achieve state-issued trauma center certification.
-LERN is working collaboratively with the Department of Health and Hospitals and other stakeholders to develop a funding mechanism that would help support a robust statewide network of certified trauma centers.
+LERN is working collaboratively with the Louisiana Department of Health and other stakeholders to develop a funding mechanism that would help support a robust statewide network of certified trauma centers.

 Q. What about time-sensitive illness?
 Is LERN building any type of statewide network or certification infrastructure for Stroke and/or STEMI?

 A. Yes.
 LERN is currently in the process of convening volunteer group of health care professionals to research the existing network models for Stroke and STEMI.
 After completing the research, these volunteer groups will develop recommendations for consideration by LERN’s governing board.

 Q. How many Louisiana EMS provider entities have joined the statewide trauma network by signing a LERN participation agreement?

 A. Most of the EMS provider entities in Louisiana have joined the statewide trauma network.
 As of September 2013, a total of 30 Louisiana EMS entities have signed the LERN participation agreement.

 Q. How many EMS entities in my region of the state have joined the statewide trauma network?

 A. You can find a current list of the participating EMS entities in your region by returning to the home page of this website – then use your computer mouse to roll over your region on the state map and click.